-While there are turkey recipes for every taste and preference, proper thawing techniques are just important to avoid food-borne illness.
-How do you safely thaw turkey?
+While there are turkey recipes for every taste and preference, proper thawing techniques are important to avoid food-borne illness.
+How do you safely thaw a turkey?
 While thawing in the refrigerator is considered safest, cold water thawing is faster and safe with frequent monitoring.
-Whether you have days or hours to spare, learn how to thaw turkey safely with both the refrigerator and cold water methods.
+Whether you have days or hours to spare, learn how to thaw turkey safely with a refrigerator and cold water.

 Why is proper thawing so essential to turkey preparation?
 When exposed to temperatures over 40℉ for more than two hours, meat and poultry have an increased likelihood of bacterial growth.
 While cooking can eliminate the bacteria, it won’t kill the toxins that cause foodborne illness.
 Here’s how to thaw a turkey safely to avoid illness and ensure it’s ready for roasting.